 Check the relevant Jurisdiction Research Guide, or International Law Research Guide if available, as they will introduce you to the key series of law reports.
 When you have the title of the series, run a Title search on the Library Catalogue to see if it is held in the library.
 The catalogue record will give you the classmark and also indicate whether that law report series is available electronically on any of the databases IALS Library subscribes to.

-The Library has a wide range of electronic law reports available via its Electronic Law Library.
-For instance Lexis Library contains full text law reports from many jurisdictions including the USA, UK, EU, Australia, Canada and New Zealand.
+The Library has a wide range of electronic law reports available via its Law Database page.
+For instance Lexis+ contains full text law reports from many jurisdictions including the USA, UK, EU, Australia, Canada and New Zealand.
 Westlaw provides full text law reports from the USA, UK, Canada and EU.

 If you aren't sure which database covers your jurisdiction: